Are You Leaving Shipping Refund Money On the Table?

 As a parts retailer, you spend a lot of money on shipping.
 In fact, shipping might be one of your biggest expenses.
-Therefore, when there’s a possibility of getting a refund from your shipping provider, you try to get it back.
+Therefore, when there’s a possibility of getting a refund from your shipping provider, you should try to get it.
 Here’s what you need to know.

 All major shipping carriers offer a money-back guarantee for on-time delivery.
 Most will offer partial refunds on expedited shipping fees if the part doesn’t arrive on time.
 While the refunds aren’t sizable – often just a few dollars – they can add up.

-The “catch” is that the shipper has to check each part’s arrival time vs. the expected delivery time, file a complaint, and do so within 15 days of the late delivery.
+The catch is that the shipper has to check the arrival time of each package vs. the expected delivery time, file a complaint, and do so within 15 days of the late delivery.
 If you’ve got a small volume of expedited shipping, it’s relatively easy to keep track of shipping delays.
 But once you start shipping out parts in volume, checking for refunds (refunds that are usually only a few dollars) just isn’t practical.